Lazcluze (Lazertinib)

 Drug Class

-protein kinase inhibitor (tyrosine kinase inhibitor)
+protein kinase inhibitors (tyrosine kinase inhibitors)

 Used For